Robinlovelace/Creating-maps-in-R/intro-spatial.md

 This is useful, but it would be great to see these sporty areas in context.
 To do this, simply use the `add = TRUE` argument after the initial plot.
 (`add = T` would also work, but we like to spell things out in this tutorial for clarity).
-What does the `col` argument refer to in the below block - it should be obvious.
+What does the `col` argument refer to in the below block - it should be obvious (see figure 2).

 ```r